I recently filmed some classes on handstand for our Arm Balance Essentials program here on EkhartYoga.

 My recommendation is to practise neutral spine by itself first in your handstand practice.
 Then move onto the shoulder girdle alignment, etc. When your body is used to working with these principles separately, it will be possible to apply them all together after.

-Follow the Arm Balance Essentials programme to practise it all in class with me.
+Follow the Arm Balance Essentials program to practice it all in class with me.

 Have fun playing around with this beautiful, exhilarating pose!